harman20/Assignment-Login-Page-in-HTML-/README.md

 4. Copyright information ( Bold and Italic , center aligned )
 5. In login form username should be of 8 characters and password should not be readable to user.
 6. Use logo of your own name, don’t use any copyrighted logo.
-7. Figure below is the sample of required output.